 It's "a pair of glasses" or simply "glasses".
 Since the word glasses is plural, you cannot use the article "a" with it.

 It's "a pair of glasses", or simply "glasses".
-Since the noun glasses is plural, you cannot use the article "a".
+Since the noun glasses is plural, you cannot use the article "a" with it.

 I've just bought a new pair of glasses.

 I've just bought a new glasses.

 This object consists of two parts and only has a plural form; therefore, we cannot use "a" ("a" means a single thing).
 However, you can use a possessive pronoun, such as my, your, his, her, etc.

 If you want to count these items, you can say "two pairs of glasses", "three pairs of glasses", etc.

 How many pairs of glasses do you have?

 Alternatively, you can use other determiners for plural nouns, including "these" (not "this"), "some", "any", etc.

 Are there any glasses in the drawer?